Frequently Asked Questions

-We are constantly working to broaden our positive impact on key sustainability topics and reduce the negative impact of our business activities.
-The integration of sustainability into core business activities and decision-making processes is steered by the Corporate Development unit.
-From 2020 onward, we will also bundle the global steering of climate-related matters in this unit, such as the coordination of measures to reach our climate protection target.
-The Board of Executive Directors is regularly informed of the current status of individual sustainability topics as well as of sustainability assessments as part of other business processes (such as investment plans), makes decisions on these with strategic relevance for the Group, and monitors the implementation of strategic plans and target achievement.
-The Corporate Sustainability Board, which is composed of the heads of business, corporate and functional units, and regions, supports the Board of Executive Directors on sustainability topics and discusses operational matters.
+The Board of Executive Directors and the Supervisory Board are regularly briefed on the current status of individual sustainability topics.
+In addition, the Board of Executive Directors is informed about sustainability evaluations in business processes, for example, in the case of proposed investments and acquisitions.
+It makes decisions with strategic relevance for the Group and monitors the implementation of strategic plans and target achievement.
+The Corporate Sustainability Board, which is composed of heads of business and Corporate Center units and regions, supports the Board of Executive Directors on sustainability topics and discusses operational matters.
 A member of the Board of Executive Directors serves as chair.

 Since 2007, BASF publishes an integrated report combining economic, environmental and social performance.
 Using specific examples, we illustrate how sustainability contributes to BASF’s success and how we as a company create value for our employees, shareholders, business partners, neighbors and the public.

-A significant steering tool for our product portfolio, based on the sustainability performance of our products, is the Sustainable Solution Steering method.
-By the end of the 2019 business year, we had conducted sustainability analyses and assessments for 96.3% of our relevant portfolio1 of more than 50,000 specific product applications, accounting for €51.9 billion in sales.
+A significant steering tool for the product portfolio, based on the sustainability performance of our products, is the Sustainable Solution Steering method.
+By the end of the 2020 business year, we had evaluated 98.4%1 of the relevant portfolio.2 This refers to the BASF Group’s sales from products in its strategic portfolio to third parties in the business year concerned.
+By the end of 2020, sustainability analyses and assessments had been conducted for more than 57,000 specific product applications, accounting for €54.1 billion in sales.
 These consider the products’ application in various markets and sectors.
 New market requirements arise as a result of the continuous development of new product solutions in the industry or changing regulatory frameworks.
-This has an effect on comparative assessments, which is why we regularly re-assess our product portfolio.
+This has an effect on comparative assessments, which is why we regularly reassess our product portfolio.

 Transparently classifying our products on the basis of their contribution to sustainability enables us to systematically improve them.
 Accelerator products make a substantial sustainability contribution in the value chain.
-Based on our corporate strategy, we have therefore set ourselves a global target: We aim to make sustainability an even greater part of our innovation power and achieve €22 billion in Accelerator sales by 2025.
-In 2019, we achieved sales of €15.0 billion with Accelerator products (2018: €14.3 billion).1 The construction chemicals activities, which are presented as discontinued operations, are no longer taken into account.
-The resulting decline in sales of Accelerator products was however offset by the first-time assessment of the strategically relevant trading business portfolio.
-At the same time, this first-time segmentation increased sales of Transitioner products.
+These include catalysts that reduce emissions to the environment, biodegradable mulch films for agricultural applications, and high-performance insulation materials for higher energy savings and reduced material use in building construction.
+Based on our corporate strategy, we have set ourselves a global target: We aim to make sustainability an even greater part of our innovation power and achieve €22 billion in Accelerator sales by 2025.

+If, during reassessment of our portfolio, we identify products with substantial sustainability concerns, we classify these as “Challenged.”
+Challenged products account for around 0.1% of the evaluated relevant portfolio.
+We develop and implement action plans for all products in this category.
+These include research projects and reformulations to optimize products, or even replacing the product with an alternative.
 To systematically align our portfolio with contributions to sustainability, as of 2018, we will phase out all Challenged products within five years of initial classification as such at the latest.
 We strive to offer products that make a greater contribution to sustainability in their area of application to live up to our own commitments and meet our customers’ demands.
 This is why our Sustainable Solution Steering method is used in areas such as our research and development pipeline, in business strategies as well as in merger and acquisition projects.

 Accelerator products make a substantial sustainability contribution in the value chain.
-By 2025, we will increase the sales from Accelerator products to €22 billion (2019: €15 billion).
+By 2025, we will increase the sales from Accelerator products to €22 billion (2020: €16.7 billion).